 9. Practice relaxation before bedtime

-- Avoid strenuous workouts as they can tighten your back
+- Avoid strenuous workouts and activities that can tighten your back

-- Minimize chronic couch sitting as couches provide the least support
+- Minimize chronic couch sitting as they provide the least support

 - Stretch more to help reverse any overnight tightness that develops

-- Take a warm bath or shower to relax and boost circulation to your lower back muscles
+- Take a warm bath or shower to relax and boost circulation to all of your muscles

 Follow these recommendations before bed.
 Your goal is to prepare your body for bed via relaxation and not from exhaustion.
-For some, the lower back tends to feel better towards the night and worse in the morning.
-There are some very useful tips for morning back pain.
-By relaxing before bed, your chances of a full and restful sleep are better.
+For some, their symptoms begin to feel better towards the night and worse in the morning.
+There are some very useful tips for morning pain.
+By relaxing before bed, your chances of a full and restful night are better.

 10. And of course, exercise & stretching, but this way instead

 The above 9 suggestions are merely part of the solution.
-The Low Back Pain Program Site is designed to help those with chronic lower back pain build a greater awareness of many of the strategies required to help overcome their pain.
+This site is here to help those with pain build a greater awareness of many of the strategies required to help overcome their struggle.

-Optimal sleeping conditions are vital.
 Retraining your muscles and joints to function more effectively is equally if not more.
-If your lower back properly retrained and reconditioned through specific targeted exercises, then you will be able to sleep much better.
-This is also an advantage where the sleeping conditions are less than optimal.
+When you become properly retrained and reconditioned, you’ll sleep much better.

 Back pain due to mechanical issues such as disc or vertebrae injury can worsen your body’s ability to regain balance.
 Muscle balance is what is necessary to prevent disc failure and joint injury.
-If it is not corrected properly, the imbalances will remain, making disc repair sub optimal.
+If it is not corrected properly, the imbalances will remain, making disc repair poor.

-To test whether or not muscle imbalances are a contributing factor in your lower back pain, it is helpful to try these 10 Exercises for Lower Back Pain.
+To test whether or not muscle imbalances are the reason, it is helpful to try these 10 Exercises for Relief.
 Perform them as instructed slowly and carefully.
-If you find some relief from them, then this is an indication of at least some part of your pain being as the result of poor muscle conditioning.
-Most of us to some degree will have some form of poor muscle conditioning which in turn worsens a present spinal condition.
+If you find any relief, then some of your struggle is the result of poor muscle conditioning.
+Most of us have poor muscle conditioning that can hurt our backs.